Veedhi: Release

 The film was scheduled to release at the end of June, but was delayed.

-The film released to mixed reviews from critics.
+The film was released to mixed reviews from critics.

 Sify gave the film a rating of three out of five and wrote that "Veedhi is a dead end and most inept movie of the year award should go to its director Dorairaj".
 The Full Hyderabad wrote that "The film has lesser logic than a bowl of goldfish – what lend it some platform of watchability are the performances".
 On the contrary, the critic praised the comedy sequences and performances of the newcomers.